reimagined/resolve/docs/tutorial.md

 Run the application to see the result.

+[TODO] Test Reactive Updates

 ---

 ## **Lesson 5** - Enable Editing

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-5)

+This lesson describes how to implement missing data editing functionality on the reSolve backend and enable data editing on the frontend.

 ### Modify the Backend

+Currently your reSolve application can create shopping lists and their items.
+The application also requires the capability to toggle shopping list items as well as remove and items and entire lists.

-To add data editing functionality to the Shopping List application's reSolve backend, add data editing events, modify the shopping_list aggregate to produce these events as well as read and view models to update their data based on these events.
+To implement the missing functionality, you need to add data editing events, modify the ShoppingList aggregate to produce these events, and update read and view models so they take these events into account.

 #### Add Data Editing Events